NEW: 50 years of SAS publications are now available on flash drive or CD!!

 Occasional Papers in Archaeology (OPA) Series:

 This series was first published in 2009 and will detail important archaeological research in Saskatchewan and the surrounding area.
 These papers will range from precontact to contact research, from professional to avocational summaries.
-All of our publications are available from our online shop: Den of Antiquity.
+All of our publications are available from our online shop.

 OPA#1 – A Re-Evaluation of the McKean Series on the Northern Plains by Sean Webster (2009)

-OPA #2 – Contributions to Northern Plains Archaeology edited by Talina Cyr-Steenkamp, Belinda Riehl-Fitzsimmons, and Nathan Friesen (2013) – OUT OF PRINT; Available as a Digital Download (PDF) in our Store.
+OPA #2 – Contributions to Northern Plains Archaeology edited by Talina Cyr-Steenkamp, Belinda Riehl-Fitzsimmons, and Nathan Friesen (2013) – OUT OF PRINT; Available as a Digital Download (PDF) in our online store.